jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, occasional doctor check ups, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.

+There's a reason Skywalker and Vader don't fight over a rule book.
+A reason why we go to a mechanic to fix our cars.
+Or contractors to make our porches.
+Tools change lives.

-The rules, no matter what color, don’t control us.
-The tools we live our life with do.
+Likewise, the rules, no matter what color, don’t control us.
+The tools we ues to live our life with do.
 And nothing changes in our daily life if either red and blue write the rules, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

 It’s not our politicians fault.
 The philosophies they follow were invented before we had the tools to improve our lives.
 Back the, horses, carriages, and sailboats were their transportation.
 Abacuses and chalkboards did their calculations.
 The moon lite their way to outdoor latrine pits.
 Humanity had primitive tools when red and blue were born; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never listened to music, read an eBook, made a phone call, opened a fridge, used electronics, had a genetic test, santized their wounds, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.
 Yet we let these thinkers ideas guide us in the digital age.